 The tiny and picturesque villages along the Sognefjord include Balestrand, Fjærland, Flam, Lærdal, and many more are worth exploring.

 Exploring the Sognefjord region with kids is exciting as it offers exciting outdoor activities like hiking, biking, electric ferries, and whatnot.

-Driving the Sognefjellet (the highest mountain road in Northern Europe) National Scenic Route that winds its way through the Jotunheimen National Park is a cherry on the top.
+Driving the Sognefjellet (the highest mountain road in Northern Europe) National Scenic Route that winds its way through the Jotunheimen National Park, one of the best national parks in Europe, is a cherry on the top.

 The Atlantic Road in Norway is a short stretch of road that links Kristiansund and Molde in the county of Møre og Romsdal south of Trondheim.

 The road follows the coast which can be exciting during a winter storm (making sure it is safe to travel!) and has a number of large bridges that are engineering feats and are impressive to anyone.
 From a distance they appear to curve and driving them is like being on a roller coaster.

 It is very easy to drive the route a number of times just enjoying the flow of the road and bridges.
 There are a number of stopping points with short boardwalks that allow you to explore the coastline as well as small beaches and an archaeological site.

 The regular stopping points make it an easy journey with kids.
 Both Kristiansund and Molde have museums and cafes to start and finish the Atlantic Road adventure.